nicolo-ribaudo/js-streaming/README.md

 ## Bundle format

-The bundler for this format is deined in `./bundler.ts`.
+The bundler for this format is defined in `./bundler.ts`.
 It sorts the modules in the graph in the order that they are meant to be executed.
 Each module is represented as:
 - a `uint32` containing the length of the module specifier, in bytes
 - the module specifier, encoded as UTF-8
 - a `uint32` containing the length of the module source, in bytes